 If you’re eating out at restaurants can also throw a monkey wrench into your results as well.
 Even though you may order a “keto friendly” low carb option at the restaurant that doesn’t mean it won’t contain a sky-high amount of calories and hidden sugars/carbs (14).
 Pre-making your keto friendly meals is the best way to know for sure what exactly you’re eating.

 Lastly, most people on the keto diet replace their sugar cravings with artificial sweeteners.
 Health studies have found artificial sweeteners lead to weight gain despite them contains zero calories or sugars (15).
 Sugar alcohols such as maltitol, sorbitol and xylitol can still cause an insulinemic response in the body (16).
 The one sugar alcohol that won’t can a blood glucose response is erythritol.

 At the end of the day, I’ve noticed far too many people who are still eating too many carbs even though they think they’re in ketosis.
 Now, this is going to derail their results and can leave you clueless as to why you’re not losing weight on keto.

 Many people starting the keto diet underestimate just how difficult it can be to reach true ketosis.
 It can take weeks before you’re able to get your body into ketosis.
-Plus you could experience the dreaded “keto flu” that’ll make you feel nauseated for over a week.
+Plus you could experience the dreaded “keto flu” and hunger pangs that’ll make you feel nauseated for over a week.

 When on the keto diet you should be keeping your daily carb intake from 0-50g per day.
 So it’ll only end up making up 5-10% of your daily caloric intake.
 Like said earlier it’s critical to make sure you’re measuring your ketones.
 This way you’ll have a non-objective tool to let you know if you need to make adjustments to your keto diet strategy.